 (e) Days waiting for placement and custodial care--Coverage is not available for hospital inpatient services for patients who no longer require acute short-term hospital care.
 This includes days waiting for transfer to a long-term care facility, days of inpatient care due to unnecessary delays in applying for court-ordered commitment, grace periods, administrative days, and custodial care.
 For purposes of this rule, "custodial care" is defined as maintenance, rather than curative care, on an indefinite basis, while grace periods and administrative days relate to days of care while waiting for placement elsewhere.
 This exclusion also applies to days spent as an inpatient at a transferring hospital on or after the effective date of a court commitment to another facility and inpatient days resulting from a hospital's failure to timely request or perform necessary diagnostic studies, medical-surgical procedures, or consultations.

-(f) Psychiatric admissions to hospitals not licensed by the department of mental health--Admissions of persons whose principal diagnosis is a mental disorder as described in Chapter 5122-14 of the Administrative Code into hospitals not licensed by the department of mental health will not be reimbursed by the medicaid program.
+(f) Psychiatric admissions to hospitals not licensed by the department of mental health and addiction services--Admissions of persons whose principal diagnosis is a mental disorder as described in Chapter 5122-14 of the Administrative Code into hospitals not licensed by the department of mental health and addiction services will not be reimbursed by the medicaid program.

-(D) Coverage conditions and limitations applicable to hospitals eligible to provide services pursuant to paragraphs (C) , (D) and (F) of rule 5101:3-2-01 of the Administrative Code.
+(C) Coverage conditions and limitations applicable to hospitals eligible to provide services pursuant to paragraphs (C), (D) and (F) of rule 5160-2-01 of the Administrative Code.

 Promulgated Under: 119.03